The Android Invasion: Production

-The story was influenced by the film Invasion of the Body Snatchers (1956), and would be the last Terry Nation script for Doctor Who for four years until his final script for the series, Destiny of the Daleks (1979).
+The story was influenced by the film Invasion of the Body Snatchers (1956) and would be the last Terry Nation script for Doctor Who for four years until his final script for the series, Destiny of the Daleks (1979).
 This was the first script by Nation since The Keys of Marinus (1964) that did not feature the Daleks.

 Location filming for the Kraal-replicated village of Devesham took place in East Hagbourne, Oxfordshire, a few miles from Didcot.
 Scenes outside the Space Defence Station were filmed at the National Radiological Protection Board at nearby Harwell.

 Cast notes

-Nicholas Courtney was unavailable to play Lethbridge-Stewart, so his character was re-written as Colonel Faraday.
+Nicholas Courtney was unavailable to play Lethbridge-Stewart, so his character was rewritten as Colonel Faraday.
 Ian Marter would continue his acting career and go on to write several Doctor Who novelisations, an original novel featuring Harry and an unused screenplay, Doctor Who Meets Scratchman, the last with Tom Baker.
 He died in 1986 from diabetes-related health complications.

 Only three Kraals are seen throughout the story.
 Styggron was played by Martin Friend.
 Marshal Chedaki was played by Roy Skelton.
-The silent Kraal underling that appears in one scene was played by the series' long time stuntman Stuart Fell.
+The silent Kraal underling that appears in one scene was played by the series' long-time stuntman Stuart Fell.
 Milton Johns had appeared as Benik in The Enemy of the World (1967–68), also directed by Barry Letts.
 His next appearance in Doctor Who would be as Castellan Kelner in The Invasion of Time (1978).